boolean-uk/java-tdd-oop-bobs-bagels/DOMAIN-MODEL.md

 3. I'd like to know when my basket is full when I try adding an item beyond my basket capacity.(Done)
 4. I’d like to change the capacity of baskets.
 (Done)
 5. I'd like to know if I try to remove an item that doesn't exist in my basket.(Done)
 6. I'd like to know the total cost of items in my basket.
+(Done)
 7. I'd like to know the cost of a bagel before I add it to my basket.
 8. I'd like to be able to choose fillings for my bagel.
 9. I'd like to know the cost of each filling before I add it to my bagel order.